mjbradvica/personal-website-articles/2021/blazor-series/UsingSassInASPNetCore/using-sass-in-asp-net-core-including-blazor.md

 };
 ```

 This will tell the pre-processor where to look for our sass files, and where to compile them to.
-Currently, we are saying our sass files will be located in a folder called "Styles" that will exist at the same level as our package.json file, or the solution level.
+Currently, we are saying our sass files will be located in a folder called "Styles" that will exist at the same level as our package.json file, at the solution level.
 We will output the compiled css to the css folder located in the wwwroot.
 The binding at top says that our pre-process will run after every build.

 Note: Your sass files can not be in the wwwroot folder, that is reserved for serving up static files only.